browserengineering/book/book/animations.md

         else:
             for cmd in self.cmds:
                 cmd.execute(canvas)

+    def copy(self, other):
+        self.translation = other.translation
+        self.rect = other.rect
 ```

 Now that we can render transforms, we also need to animate them.
 Just like